harrySingh04/RomanConversion/readme.md

 * Metrics: Access detailed metrics about JVM performance, memory usage, thread pools, and API request counts.

 #### Actuator Endpoints

+The below endpoints will be up when the server is running which can be either through docker-compose up --build command or going to server module and using maven command line to start the server (mvn spring-boot:run)

 * **http://localhost:8080/actuator** : Shows a list of all available Actuator endpoints.
 * **http://localhost:8080/actuator/health** : Displays the application's health status (e.g., UP or DOWN) and component-specific health checks.